 Sadly this can’t be said for everyone you decide to spend time with.

-There are people in your life that zap you of all your energy and positivity or maybe they don’t help you to feel very good about yourself.
+There are people in your live that zap you of all your energy and positivity or maybe they don’t help you to feel very good about yourself.
 We can outgrow friendships and relationships as our values and emotional or mental health changes.

-Some folk might spend half their time with you simply talking about themselves, offloading their misery, anger or frustrations, some people make a living out of moaning and your time together feels like hard work!
+Some folk might spend half their time with you simply talking about themselves, off loading their misery, anger or frustrations, some people make a living out of moaning and your time together feels like hard work!